foxwallet/hc.foxwallet.com/docs/03-aleo/03-beta-staking.md

 ## Why is the amount of stALEO obtained after staking less than the amount of ALEO?
 The exchange rate between stALEO and ALEO is not 1:1, [Click this link for details](#how-is-the-staleoaleo-exchange-rate-determined).

+## When will the income be distributed?
+Beta Staking will distribute income every day, which means that you can redeem more ALEO with stALEO.

 ## How can I redeem my ALEO tokens?
 First, you need to initiate a redemption request, which requires burning the corresponding number of stALEO and calculating the redemption amount based on the current stALEO:ALEO exchange rate.